June 26, 2025 (6mo ago) — last updated December 11, 2025 (29d ago)

 Be a detective of your own life.
 Look at peak moments—when did you feel most alive?
 Who were you with?
 Those moments reveal values.
 Also note what drains you; friction often signals violated values.

-If you need structure, a short quiz or guided exercise can help uncover themes and sharpen your language for values.
+If you need structure, try a short guided exercise or values worksheet to uncover themes and sharpen your language for values.
 Use these insights to create a prioritized list of 5–7 core values to filter decisions and opportunities.
+(See a sample worksheet at /resources/values-worksheet.)

 A Simple Framework for Identifying Values